brookcs3/pleco-xa/README.md

 In the browser, assign `window.PLECO_DEBUG = true` before loading Pleco Xa.
 When enabled, additional information is printed to the console.

+Most example scripts use a `debugLog()` helper that checks this flag.
+Verbose messages are suppressed unless `PLECO_DEBUG` is set.

 ## Testing

 Run the Jest test suite with: